"This is how it is - this is why you're not in the Order - you don't understand - there are things worth dying for!" - Sirius Black (OP22)

 They greeted Tonks and Mad-Eye, who had turned up to escort them across London, gleefully laughing at the bowler hat Mad-Eye was wearing at an angle to conceal his magical eye and assuring him, truthfully, that Tonks, whose hair was short and bright pink again, would attract far less attention on the underground.

 "The shoes don't prevent you reading, do they?"

 A very old, stooped wizard with a hearing trumpet had shuffled to the front of the queue now.
 "I'm here to see Broderick Bode!" he wheezed.
 "Ward forty-nine, but I'm afraid you're wasting your time," said the witch dismissively.
 "He's completely addled, you know, still thinks he's a teapot....
 Next!"

 "Yeah, well," said Moody, "there's something funny about the Potter kid, we all know that."

 Words and phrases

-Tags: anxiety attacks bites black blood blue brass clocks cold dangerous dark darkness death dreams dry fangs fire gold green guilt hatred hospital listening midnight moon news nightmares panic portrait powerful purple recover red scar shock silence silver sleep smoke vision warm white
+Tags: anxiety attacks bites black blood blue brass cold dangerous dark darkness death dreams dry fangs fire gold green guilt hatred hospital listening midnight moon news nightmares panic portrait powerful purple recover red scar shock silence silver sleep smoke vision warm white